Tracing masses of ground-state light-quark mesons: Bound-State Equations

 where $\Sigma_{\phi}(p_1^2,p_2^2) = [\phi(p_1^2)+\phi(p_2^2)]/2$, $\Delta_{\phi}(p_1^2,p_2^2) = [\phi(p_1^2)-\phi(p_2^2)]/[p_1^2-p_2^2]$, $2 \ell = p_1+p_2$; and the anomalous chromomagnetic moment piece is

 with ($k=p_1-p_2$, $T_{\mu\nu} = \delta_{\mu\nu} - k_\mu k_\nu/k^2$, $a_\mu^{\rm T} := T_{\mu\nu}a_\nu$)

-${\cal M}(x,y)=[x+M(x)^2+y+M(y)^2]/2[M(x)+M(y)]$, and $\Gamma_\mu^{\rm acm_5}=\sigma_{\mu\nu}k_\nu\tau_5(p_1,p_2)$, $\tau_5 = (-3/2) \Delta_B(p_1^2,p_2^2)$.
+$\tau_5 = \eta\, \Delta_B(p_1^2,p_2^2)$ and ${\cal M}(x,y)=[x+M(x)^2+y+M(y)^2]/(2[M(x)+M(y)])$.

 Our \emph{Ansatz} combines information and results from perturbative QCD, Dyson-Schwinger equation (DSE) and lattice-QCD studies.
-The structure and importance of the BC component has long been recognized \cite{Roberts:1994dr}: its presence and momentum dependence are confirmed in comparisons between DSE- and lattice-QCD studies \cite{Skullerud:2003qu,Bhagwat:2004kj}.
-The ACM piece is novel, although its presence should long ago have been appreciated, given the importance of the DCSB-induced $\Delta_B$-term in the BC component and its identical origin.
+The structure and importance of the BC component has long been recognized \cite{Roberts:1994dr}: its presence and momentum dependence are confirmed in comparisons between DSE- and lattice-QCD studies \cite{Skullerud:2003qu,Bhagwat:2004kj,Skullerud:2004gp}.
+The ACM piece is novel, although its presence should long ago have been appreciated, given the importance of the DCSB-induced $\Delta_B$-term in the BC component and the ACM term's identical origin.

 Our introduction of the ACM term comes at a critical juncture, since the developments in Ref.\,\cite{Chang:2009zb} only now enable an exploration of its consequences for hadron observables.
-A direct comparison between our form of $\tau_5(p_1,p_2)$ and that estimated using lattice-QCD is not possible because available simulations employ a large current-quark mass (115\,MeV) \cite{Skullerud:2003qu}.
-However, the qualitative character of our form is confirmed: there is a two orders-of-magnitude enhancement over the perturbative result, emphasizing the connection with DCSB; and semi-quantitative agreement between the momentum-dependence of the lattice result and our form.
+Indeed, notwithstanding the large current-quark mass employed (115\,MeV), a comparison between lattice-QCD estimates of $\tau_5(p_1,p_2)$ \cite{Skullerud:2003qu,Skullerud:2004gp} and our expression confirms the character of our \emph{Ansatz}.
+For example, there is a two orders-of-magnitude enhancement over the perturbative result, emphasizing the connection with DCSB, and semi-quantitative agreement between the momentum-dependence of the lattice result and our form.
+It is notable that in perturbation theory, whilst the on-shell anomalous chromomagnetic moment is always negative for a dressed-quark, the sign of the $\tau_5(p_1,p_2)$ contribution is positive in Landau gauge but negative in Feynman gauge \cite{Davydychev:2000rt}.
 To complete the picture, a further consideration of perturbation theory shows the vertex must also contain the $\tau_4$-term because only then can the full vertex \emph{Ansatz} reproduce the one-loop result \cite{Chang:2010hb,Davydychev:2000rt}.
+Moreover, Eq.\,\eqref{tau4} is precisely the result one obtains on-shell in one-loop Landau-gauge perturbation theory.

 In the $0^-$ and $1^+$ channels the Ward-Takahashi identity for the Bethe-Salpeter kernel is solved by